Welcome to AddressOf.com Sign in | Help

 First Things First

-At this point, you can execute the application and you will find that moving your mouse over the label that a tooltip will become visible.
-It's the normal tooltip you've come to love (and hate).Saving configuration is something that nearly every application needs to do, so let's use that as our sample to build upon.
-First, let's look at how you might have persisted this information in the past.
+At this point, you can execute the application and you will find that moving your mouse over the label that a ToolTip will become visible.
+At this point, it’s the regular tooltip you’ve come to love (and hate).

-The first step to controlling how tooltips are drawn is to set the OwnerDraw boolean property to True.
-Now the Draw event will be activated and you can now control how the tooltip is drawn.
+The first step to controlling how ToolTips are drawn is to set the OwnerDraw boolean property to True.
+Now the Draw event will be activated and you can now control how the ToolTip is drawn.

-The first thing we will do is reproduce the drawing behavior of the default tooltip so that we can modify it from there.
+The first thing we will do is reproduce the drawing behavior of the default ToolTip so that we can modify it from there.
 To do this, you should have a Draw event that looks as follows:

 e.DrawBackground()